petersmagnusson/base62/README.md

 * Few (if any) approaches appear to be close to the theoretical optimum for base62 (at least from the limited testing we've done).

-Implementations we are currently looking for comparisons include (this list will grow as we find more, then hopefully curated down to keep 'canonical' implementations for different approaches):
+Implementations we are currently looking at for comparison include (this list will grow as we find more, then hopefully curated down to keep 'canonical' implementations for different approaches):